What Is the GMAT Test? – Guide for International Students

 These sections are designed to measure the key areas of critical thinking and analysis similar to what will be present in business programs such as an MBA.
 The sections in this exam also test areas such as basic arithmetic, data analysis, and your proficiency with English.

-As many graduate programs require you to assess problems, formulate your own solutions, and draw conclusions from data, the GMAT places a strong focus on evaluating your analytical and problem-solving skills.
+As many graduate programs require you to assess problems, formulate your own solutions, and draw conclusions from data, the test places a strong focus on evaluating your analytical and problem-solving skills.

 Analytical Writing Assessment (AWA)